Prairie Green Township, Iroquois County, Illinois

-Prairie Green Township is one of twenty-six townships in Iroquois County, Illinois, USA.
+Prairie Green Township is one of twenty-six townships in Iroquois County, Illinois, United States.
 As of the 2020 census, its population was 162 and it contained 80 housing units.
 Prairie Green Township was originally named Prairie Township, and was formed from Stockland Township, originally known as Crab Apple Township, in March 1857.
 The name was changed to Prairie Green Township in March 1858.

 Geography

 According to the 2021 census gazetteer files, Prairie Green Township has a total area of 40.67 sqmi, all land.